Next page Index Previous page Home Next page Previous page Index Rational Veterinary Medicine

 The 1999 work is reported by Royal Library and Copenhagen University Library Information Service as an “Abridged version of the thesis ‘Classical homeopathy - and its users’” (“Forkortet udgave af specialet ‘Klassisk homøopati - og dens brugere’”) - i.e., the 1995 work.

-This blind copying of multiple errors in the citation is a microcosm of the attitude of the homeopath to evidence - it doesn’t matter what sort of evidence or how sloppy or inaccurate it is as long as someone has written somewhere that “homeopathy is t’riffic” then that’s good enough, slap it in a list, get it online and call it science.
+This blind copying of multiple errors in the citation is a wonderful encapsulation of the attitude of the homeopath to evidence - it doesn’t matter what sort of evidence or how sloppy or inaccurate it is as long as someone has written somewhere that “homeopathy is t’riffic” then that’s good enough, slap it in a list, get it online and call it science.

 Furthermore this catalogue of revealing linguistic ignorance hasn’t stopped other homeopaths from slavishly copying and pasting the original onto other, pro-homeopathic, web sites obviously without even considering how wrong the citation appears, never mind taking the trouble to read and critique the paper itself.
 If the EHNR citation is entered in a search engine it is found that exactly the same form of words, question marks, errors, repetition and all, appears in some dozen or so sites all written by people so keen to promote homepathy, but too lazy to check the references they themselves are using.